deta/cloud-docs/docs/cli/commands.md

 ### deta visor enable

-Enable the Visor for a Deta Micro
+Enable Visor for a Deta Micro

 #### Command